The Mechanics of Spacetime - A Solid Mechanics Perspective on the Theory of General Relativity: Introduction

 where L is the reference thickness of the fabric, $g \equiv \det g_{\mu\nu}$, and the integral is taken over a large enough volume of spacetime sufficient to ensure convergence.
 The action integral of any physical system fully determines its dynamics, because the system's equations of motion can be derived from the variation of the action with respect to the metric.
 Therefore, once we recognize $\SF$ as analogous to $\SEH$, we can interpret various attributes of the cosmic fabric, such as its shape, strain, vibrations, and elastic moduli as analogous to properties of gravity and space, such as curvature, gravitational potential, gravitational waves, and the zero point energy density of space.

-In some aspects, our approach ostensibly resembles the Arnowitt-Deser-Misner (ADM) formulation of gravity.
-Under the ADM approach, spacetime is foliated into space-like hypersurfaces related to each other via shift and lapse functions.
-ADM has been used in computational models of gravity, because it reformulates the equations of General Relativity \eqref{eq:gravity-law} as an initial value problem (IVP).
-Likewise, the Cosmic Fabric model discussed here could also be used in the future to construct an IVP.
-Nevertheless, the Cosmic Fabric model differs from the ADM formulation in that it associates constitutive behavior with the geometric description of gravity and derives its governing equations from a material-like constitutive relation.
-Furthermore, unlike the ADM formulation, the cosmic fabric specifies a hyperplane of absolute simultaneity.
+Our approach ostensibly resembles the Arnowitt-Deser-Misner (ADM)~\cite{Arnowitt2004} and DeWitt~\cite{Dewitt1967} formulations of gravity in the way time lapse is separated from spatial extent.
+For example, under the ADM approach, spacetime is foliated into space-like hypersurfaces related to each other via shift and lapse functions.
+Like ADM, DeWitt also considers the time evolution of the three dimensional spatial metric.
+Nevertheless, the Cosmic Fabric model differs from these formulations in that it associates constitutive behavior with the geometric description of gravity and derives its governing equations from a material-like constitutive relation.
+Furthermore, unlike these formulations, the cosmic fabric specifies a hyperplane of absolute simultaneity.

-Since as early as Isaac Newton~\cite{IsaacNewton1718} there have been various scientific theories about an all pervasive cosmic medium, also known as ``ether,'' through which light and matter-matter interactions propagate.
-These theories culminated with the Lorentz Ether Theory (LET)~\cite{Lorentz1892,Lorentz1895}, which postulated length contractions and time dilations for objects moving through ether~\cite{FitzGerald1889,Lorentz1892} in order to explain the negative outcome of the Michelson and Morley’s ether detection experiment~\cite{Michelson1887}.
-Although the theory of Special Relativity (SR)~\cite{Einstein1905} appeared to obviate the need for an ether, in reality SR and LET are mathematically equivalent and experimentally indistinguishable from one another.
-After the development of General Relativity~\cite{Einstein1916}, which attributed measurable intrinsic curvature to spacetime, Einstein conceded~\cite{Einstein1922} that some notion of an ether must remain.
-More recently, theoretical predictions from Quantum Field Theory~\cite{Rugh2002} include zero-point energy density of vacuum, which further supports the material view of physical space.

-After Einstein's publication of General Relativity~\cite{Einstein1916}, a number of researchers have investigated the relationship between Mechanics notions and General Relativity.
-One category of publications dealt with generalizing the equations of Solid Mechanics to account for relativistic effects.
-Synge~\cite{Synge1959} formulated a constitutive relationship in relativistic settings.
-Rayner~\cite{Rayner1963} extended Hooke's Law to a relativistic context.
-Maugin~\cite{Maugin1971} generalized the special relativistic continuum mechanics theory developed by Grot and Eringen~\cite{Grot1966} to a general relativistic context.
-More recently, Kijowski and Magli~\cite{Kijowski1994} presented the relativistic elasticity theory as a gauge theory.
-A detailed review of relativistic elasticity can be found in Karlovini and Samuelsson~\cite{Karlovini2002}.